Kayvon Webster

-Kayvon Webster (born February 1, 1991) is a former American football cornerback.
-He played college football at South Florida and was drafted by the Denver Broncos in the third round of the 2013 NFL Draft.
-He has also played for the Los Angeles Rams and Houston Texans, and won Super Bowl 50 as a member of the Broncos.
+Kayvon Webster (born February 1, 1991) is an American former professional football cornerback.
+He played college football at South Florida and was selected by the Denver Broncos in the third round of the 2013 NFL draft.
+He was also a member of the Los Angeles Rams, Houston Texans, New Orleans Saints and Washington Redskins.
+He won Super Bowl 50 as a member of the Broncos.

-High school career
+Early life

 A native of Miami, Florida, Webster attended Monsignor Edward Pace High School in Miami Gardens, Florida, where he was a letterman in football and track.
 In football, he saw action on both sides of the ball and as a return specialist and was a two-time first-team All-Dade selection.
 During his junior season, he caught 30 passes for 500 yards with eight touchdowns on offense, while also adding 65 tackles, four sacks, seven forced fumbles and 10 fumble recoveries on defense.
 Academically, he carried a 3.0 GPA.

 In addition to football, Webster was a standout track & field athlete, Webster was one of the state's top performers in the sprinting events.
 He earned All-Dade County First-team 3A track and field honors in 2007 and All-Dade County First-team 3A football honors in 2008.
 He was tabbed All-American by Track & Field News in the 4 × 100 m in 2009.
 He led the Pace Spartans 4 × 100 m relay team to three straight Florida 2A state championships his sophomore and junior seasons, and posted the fastest time in the nation in the 4 × 100 m relay with a time of 40.54 seconds as a senior, setting the state meet record in the process.
 He took silver in the 100 meters at the 2009 Region 4 meet, with a time of 10.67 meters.
 Additionally, he was also timed at 4.4 seconds in the 40-yard dash and posted a 245-pound bench press.

 Regarded as a three-star recruit by Rivals.com, Webster was rated as the 28th-best safety in the nation, 29th according to Scout.com.
 He was also ranked as the 32nd-best prospect as an athlete by ESPN.com.
-He chose USF over scholarship offers from Miami, Florida and Auburn, among others.
+He committed to play college football at South Florida over offers from Auburn, Florida, Florida International, Miami, Ole Miss, South Carolina, Syracuse, Tennessee, and Vanderbilt.